rliebz/osf-marked/README.md

    @[OSF Wiki](uid/wiki)
  - [[TOC]] will render a table of contents that organizes headers and links to them on the page.
 This is case-insensitive.
 Headers not structured properly (e.g., an h3 following an h1) will be omitted.
+A table of contents will only annotate the section of the document that it is in, meaning if it is placed immediately before an h3, it will break as soon as it reaches an h1 or h2.

 ### ShareJS ###